oliora/ppconsul/README.md

 Sometimes catalog tests failed on assertion `REQUIRE(index1 == resp1.headers().index());`.
 In this case, just rerun the tests.
 The reason for the failure is Consul's internal idempotent write which cause a spurious wakeup of waiting blocking query.
 Check the critical note under the blocking queries documentation at https://www.consul.io/docs/agent/http.html.

-## Using PPConsul In Your Application
+## Using Ppconsul In Your Application
 TBD

-For now you can check [`tests`](https://github.com/oliora/ppconsul/tree/master/tests) directory for PPConsul-dependent application examples.
+For now you can check [`tests`](https://github.com/oliora/ppconsul/tree/master/tests) directory for Ppconsul-dependent application examples.

 ## Found a bag?
 Got a feature request?
-Need help with PPConsul?
+Need help with Ppconsul?
 Use [issue tracker](https://github.com/oliora/ppconsul/issues).

 ## Contribute